CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/financial-management.md

       <p>The City primarily funds its capital plan through the issuance of general obligation bonds.
 The size
       of the City’s bond issue is consistent with the City’s financial management policies debt level and debt service.</p>
+- text_col_2:
   - col: >
       <h5>Contracting Procedures</h5>
-      <p>The Uniform Procurement Act (the UPA), or MGL Ch.30B, creates uniform procedures for contracting services
+      <p>The Uniform Procurement Act (the UPA), or MGL Ch.30B, creates uniform procedures for contracting services and supplies.
-      and supplies.
 The City’s contracting procedures conform to UPA requirements and an eProcurement system supports these efforts.</p>
-- text_col_2:
-  - col: >
       <h5>Expenditure Controls</h5>
-      <p>Tight central expenditure controls allow for critical review of all non-personnel spending and the
-      flexibility to adjust to fiscal changes or trends.
+      <p>Tight central expenditure controls allow for critical review of all non-personnel spending and the flexibility to adjust to fiscal changes or trends.
 Spending is monitored on a monthly basis and the City’s projected year-end position is updated using actual information.
 Combined with conservative revenue estimates, the City maintains a solid financial position.</p>
       <h5>Position Review Committee (PRC)</h5>
-      <p>The PRC, comprised of the City’s Chief Financial Officer, the Human Resources Director, and the City’s Budget
-      Director, is instrumental in maximizing resources in a budget where people and the benefits they carry account for over three quarters of the City’s total appropriation.</p>
+      <p>The PRC, comprised of the City’s Chief Financial Officer, the Human Resources Director, and the City’s Budget Director, is instrumental in maximizing resources in a budget where people and the benefits they carry account for over three quarters of the City’s total appropriation.</p>
   - col: >
       <h5>Risk Management</h5>
-      <p>Through internal claims management, departmental accountability, and a structured self-insurance program,
-      the City’s risk management strategy focuses on reducing the cost of third party liabilities, worker injuries, employee healthcare costs, and property damages.
+      <p>Through internal claims management, departmental accountability, and a structured self-insurance program, the City’s risk management strategy focuses on reducing the cost of third party liabilities, worker injuries, employee healthcare costs, and property damages.
 MGL Ch.258 caps legal liabilities and Corporation Counsel defends the City in lawsuits that arise from the normal course of operations.</p>
-      <p>A self-insurance program budgets for predictable levels of risk-related costs through the general fund, except
-      for self-insured health care costs financed through trust funds established under MGL Ch.32b S.3A.
+      <p>A self-insurance program budgets for predictable levels of risk-related costs through the general fund, except for self-insured health care costs financed through trust funds established under MGL Ch.32b S.3A.
 The City also carries a catastrophic property insurance policy and maintains a catastrophic risk reserve for unexpected large losses.</p>
 - text_col_3:
   - col: >
       <h5>Reserve</h5>
-      <p>Per law, the City maintains a reserve fund equal to 2 1/2% of the preceding year’s appropriations for all
-      City departments except the School Department.
+      <p>Per law, the City maintains a reserve fund equal to 2 1/2% of the preceding year’s appropriations for all City departments except the School Department.
 The reserve may be used for extraordinary and unforeseen expenditures after June 1 in any fiscal year with the approval of the Mayor and the City Council.
 This reserve has not been utilized to date.</p>
   - col: >
       <h5>External Audit/Management Letters</h5>
-      <p>The City consistently receives unqualified opinions on the audit of its Basic Financial Statements and
-      the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association for its Comprehensive Annual Financial Report.
+      <p>The City consistently receives unqualified opinions on the audit of its Basic Financial Statements and the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association for its Comprehensive Annual Financial Report.
 The City’s independent auditors also deliver a yearly management letter containing comments and recommendations on internal financial controls.</p>
   - col: >
       <h5>Financial Accounting Systems</h5>
-      <p>The Boston Administrative Information System (BAIS), an integrated financial and human resources management
-      system, supports financial management and improves operational efficiency.
+      <p>The Boston Administrative Information System (BAIS), an integrated financial and human resources management system, supports financial management and improves operational efficiency.
 These systems support the rigorous monitoring and reporting requirements enforced by the City.</p>
 - text_block:
   - title: Financial Management Programs
 - text_col_2: